vishnuc77/voting-starkware/README.md

-## Interacting with voting contract deployed in goerli
+## Interacting with voting contract deployed in goerli Starkware

-## Does NOT use r and s values

 ## Prerequisites

-1. node
+* Node

 ## Get it running

-1. Install the required npm packages and compile Cairo contracts `npm install`
+1. Install the required npm packages
+   `npm install`

 2. Compile and Deploy the contracts